derekbraun/homogamy/README.txt

 USEFUL REFERENCES FOR simuPOP OBJECTS

 This is a list of simuPOP objects and methods that are particularly important for troubleshooting.
-SimuPOP's variable interface is murky at best and really does not follow Python conventions.
 During simulations, simuPOP keeps variables in a dict called Population.vars() or as attributes of an object called Population.dvars()